HomeworldSDL/HomeworldSDL/Mac/Readme.txt

     <repository>/homeworld/tags/20060605-MacOSX-pre-XCode-2.3-Projects

 3) Open the project: Homeworld.xcodeproj.
-If you use the current Xcode project (highly recommended) then you you should be able to build a working Macintosh application out-of-the-box by click on "Build".
+If you use the current Xcode project (highly recommended) then you you should be able to build a working Macintosh application out-of-the-box by clicking on the "Build" button (Command-B).

 NB: You will find things a lot easier if you copy the Homeworld game files into the directory where Xcode will build your executable (e.g.: ".../Mac/build/Development").
 This will allow you run the game using the "Build and Debug", "Run" commands.